User Personas

 03. Common mistakes in user personas

-• Creating too many personas, which dilutes focus and clarity of the brand
+• Creating too many personas, which dilutes focus and makes it impossible to make clear brand decisions.

-• Limiting personas to age, gender, and location alone
+• Limiting personas to age, gender, and location alone, without capturing behaviour, motivation, or lifestyle.

-• Ignoring emotional triggers, lifestyle behaviour, and economic context
+• Ignoring emotional triggers, consumption habits, and economic context that actually drive purchase decisions.

-• Building personas that feel generic and lack human depth
+• Building personas that feel generic, theoretical, and disconnected from real human behaviour.

 Why are user personas essential in brand strategy rather than targeting a broad audience?